freifunk-kiel/startseite/README.md

 There are several bits and pieces still missing after the installation of this startseite.
  * map/graph/List from the ffnord/ffmap-d3 repository on github
  * integration of the www-providing machine with the batman-adv mesh
- * mailing lists and email setup in general
+ * mailinglists and email setup in general
+ * ...